mlkr-rbi/developWithDocker-seminar/README.md

    - Step3: Do i need virtual mounts: Yes: `-v ~/home/directory:/remoteHome/workingDirectory`
    - Step4: JupyterLab:
-   `docker run -it --rm --gpus all --user $(id -u):$(id -g) --group-add users --shm-size=8g -p 8889:8889 -v ~/homeWorkDirectory:/home/user/remoteWorkDirectory -w /home/user/remoteWorkDirectory ime:tag jupyter lab --no-browser --ip=0.0.0.0 --port=8889`
+   `docker run -it --rm --gpus all --user $(id -u):$(id -g) --group-add users --shm-size=8g -p 8888:8888 -v ~/homeWorkDirectory:/home/user/remoteWorkDirectory -w /home/user/remoteWorkDirectory <ime>:<tag> jupyter lab --no-browser --ip=0.0.0.0 --port=8888`
-   click on jupyter link to open jupyter lab
+   click on jupyter link to open jupyter lab, what gpus to use for computing `--gpus all` vs `--gpus '"device=0,2"'`, and `-w <home/user/set/working/dir/in/container`, and `--shm-size=8g` shared memory directory is limited to 64MB but, we increase this size since my application depend on this shared memory to 8GB, and `-p 8888:8888` is port forwarding between container and "host machine".
    - Step5: develop

 ## Docker Image and Singularity